Beginners’ Digital Photography Courses in Derbyshire – Getting off Auto Mode

 We also continue to offer one to one training either face to face or via video link.
 See here for further details.

 Sunset and night photography course in the Derbyshire Peak District.
-Photo © Chris JamesSaturday September 23rd – Sunset and Night Photography.
+Photo © Chris JamesSaturday October 4th – Sunset and Night Photography in the Peak District.

 More course dates for later in the year will added shortly, and if you would like to be kept informed of all the training courses we are running when they are announced, please sign up to our newsletter.